peferso/cheat-sheets/Terraform/README.md

 ```sh
 terraform apply -var="image_id=ami-abc123"
 ```
 The values in the `terraform.tfvars` file, or given in any other way, will override the default ones.
-In the case of giving values to the same variable using some of these methods, Terraform loads the values in the following order, overriding the old ones:
+In the case of giving values to the same variable using simultaneously some of these methods, Terraform loads the values in the following order overriding the old ones:
 1. Environment variables
 2. `terraform.tfvars` file if present
 3. `terraform.tfvars.json` file if present